Please study the 10 vocabulary terms below. Then press the Mark Complete button to continue.

 UK

-A group of connected computers which share resources.
+a group of connected computers which share resources

 UK